brennoflavio/brennoflavio.com.br/content/posts/lemmy-freebsd/index.md

 - Lemmy-ui
 - Nginx

-So we'll be covering each of those components in the sections bellow.
+So we'll be covering each of those components in the sections below.

-Note: This installation does not cover pictrs, if I ever need it I'll add later.
+Note: This installation does not cover pictrs, if I ever need it I'll add it later.

 ## Creating the Jail